We’ve got answers for inquiring minds…

 What is CBD and do you carry it?

 Cannabidiol (CBD) is one of the most prevalent chemical compounds in the cannabis plant.
 Unlike the more famous molecule, tetrahydrocannabinol (THC), CBD is completely non-psychoactive.
 CBD can be taken internally or applied externally for pain relief and relaxation.
 We carry a diverse selection of CBD products in our apothecary department.
+Learn more about CBD Oil.
 Read more about these great brands: Charlotte's Web™, CV Sciences, Hemp Fusion, Magsoothium.

 What is the difference between Cage-Free, Free-Range, Organic, and Pasture-Raised eggs?